How Parenting Styles Affect Children’s Positive (and Negative) Behavior

 What Causes Your Triggers

-No matter how irritating our children’s conduct is, it is not the source of our irritated reactions to them.
+No matter how irritating our children’s behaviour is, it is not the source of our irritated reactions to them.

 As simple as it is to blame their actions for your reaction, this is merely the beginning.

-If your child’s conduct is going to drive you over the brink or bounce off your tyres, the environment and how you feel have a huge impact.
+If your childrens behaviour is going to drive you over the brink or bounce off your tyres, the environment and how you feel have a huge impact.

 The ROOT of your Trigger is what drives your reaction… These are the actual sentiments and emotions that lie under the surface and that you must uncover in order to comprehend why your buttons are pressed in the first place.